sabd-project/sabd-cli-python/README.md

 ## TODO

-    - generate output helpers to HTML and openoffice presenter format
+- generate output helpers for openoffice presenter format
+- create more advanced html outputs such as [revealJS](http://lab.hakim.se/reveal-js/#/) html output version
-    - use different gurbani databases
+- use different gurbani databases such as GurbaniCD and SikhiToTheMax
 - have unicode gurmukhi ouput
 - wrap for windows and OSx

 ## Requirements